JamesWanglf/face_recognition/README.md

       "metadata": "mydomain.com/myobject1",
       "action": "embedlink"
     }'`
   This will return the verify the faces inside the image.jpg, and try to find the closest face among the /dataset directory, and return the filename.

+  You can check the Python test code in test_request.py.